Pennsylvania Ministerium: Ministerium founding

-By the mid-eighteenth century, there was a growing need for well-trained Lutheran clergy in the colonies.
+By the mid-18th century, there was a growing need for well-trained Lutheran clergy in the colonies.
 A conference was proposed to create a closer union between the area congregations' preachers, elders, and deacons.

 The Pietist foundation at the University of Halle in Germany sent 24 clergy members to minister in the colonies in 1742.

 Among those sent was Henry Melchior Muhlenberg.
 A tension between pious and orthodox religious interpretations was present in Europe and North American Lutherans.
 The conference intentionally excluded congregations critical of pious interpretation.
-A conference was assembled but disrupted by the orthodox Swedish preacher Rev. Nyburg of the New Sweden colony.
+A conference was assembled but was disrupted by the orthodox Swedish preacher Rev. Nyburg of the New Sweden colony.
 Tension around this conference extended beyond Pennsylvania.
 Open remarks from William C. Berkenmeyer against John C. Hartwick of New York were published in a booklet.
 His Swedish colleagues in Delaware criticized Carl M. Wrangel for having pietistic leanings.

 Five years later, a conference was again assembled.
 At Muhlenberg's request, Lutheran pastors met in Philadelphia on August 26, 1748, for the first Church Conference.
 Six pastors and lay representatives from ten congregations attended the meeting, where they agreed to work together as the "ministerium of North America."
 They successfully adopted a common liturgy to be used in North America.
-This meeting has become "the most important event in the history of North American Lutheranism."
+This meeting has become "the most important event in the history of North American Lutheranism".
 Attendees came from Philadelphia, New Hanover, Providence, Germantown, Tulpehocken, Lancaster, Upper Milford, and Saccum congregations.

 The fifteenth Church Conference of 1762, led by Muhlenberg, was held at St Michael's Church, Philadelphia.
 Four Swedish and ten German preachers represented area congregations.

 Muhlenberg's influence went beyond those congregations he served; he organized other Lutheran congregations in Pennsylvania so that they might work in cooperation.
-Such was his influence that Muhlenberg became regarded to be "the patriarch of the Lutheran church in North America.
+Such was his influence that Muhlenberg became regarded to be "the patriarch of the Lutheran church in North America".

 The Ministerium remained a relatively informal association until a constitution was drafted and agreed upon in 1781.
-Along with a formal constitution, it adopted the name of the "German Evangelical Lutheran Ministerium of North America."
+Along with a formal constitution, it adopted the name of the "German Evangelical Lutheran Ministerium of North America".
 The churches of the ministerium followed a polity influenced by the Dutch Reformed model and by Muhlenberg's Pietism and did not insist on strict adherence to the Lutheran Confessions.
-During these early years, there were German and Swedish pastors in the Ministerium.
+During these early years, there were both German and Swedish pastors in the Ministerium.
 Members of the Ministerium could be found in Pennsylvania, New York, New Jersey, Maryland, Virginia, and even the Carolinas.

 In 1784, Frederick A. Muhlenberg (second son of the earlier patriarch) organized the growing number of Lutheran congregations and clergy in the state of New York into the Ministerium of New York.
 Mindful of this and other Lutheran church bodies founded in North America, in 1792, the group in Philadelphia renamed itself "The Ministerium of Pennsylvania and Adjacent States".